 Inspect everything you can, from the USB connection, headphone jacks, power cord input to what you can reach and test.
 Buying a device, which will cause troubles with simple launching to the network via cable or data transfer is certainly not worth doing.

 10. Check a camera

 It is probably not the most important feature, but if you like to make video calls, it would be hard to survive without a well-functioning webcam.
 Run the application or log into Skype to conduct a test.

 11. Check software

 There are many programs fixed to a specific computer.
 If there is something special installed, consider a resale.
-Also, do not forget to ask about software in general, at least about operating system.
+Also, do not forget to ask about software in general, at least about the operating system.